The Impact of Crime on Victims – AssaultJune 12, 2021 2022-03-30 22:57

 Not all forms of sexual abuse fall neatly into legal categories.
 Sexual abuse can happen when parents have sex in front of their children.
 Or make sexually improper statements to their children.
 Another form of sexual abuse is revenge pornography sites.
 They post nude images of victims without their consent.

 Forced sexual contact with a person who refuses or is unable to consent is rape.
 Date rape is a type of sexual assault that occurs between persons who have been dating for a while.
 Only a few states restrict the concept of rape to forcible sexual contact.
 However, rape can have long-term consequences for a person.
 The majority of states now consider forced oral sex and other forms of assault to be rape.

 Any sexual contact with a child is considered child molestation.
 However, many children who are abused are too young to understand what is going on.
 They may not be able to defend themselves.
-In these circumstances, some abusers exploit the child’s inability as “proof” that no one was hurt.
-Similarly, fondling or demanding sexual favors from a kid are examples of child molestation.
+Some abusers exploit the child’s inability as “proof” that no one was hurt in these circumstances.
+Similarly, fondling or demanding sexual favours from a kid are examples of child molestation.